I’ve mentioned having been homeless often enough that I think most people have heard about it. That’s where I’m going to start this off.

-So I said just a bit ago that my life plan was set up such that if one amazing thing happened, I would then be empowered enough to stitch together a better life.
-Except what happened was much better than that, so much better that I'm not even sure how to handle it.
+So my life plan was set up such that if one amazing thing happened, I would then be empowered enough to stitch together a better life.
+Except what happened was much better than that, so much better that I’m not even sure how to handle it.
 Also, it all happened in March, but really it happened over the course of two weeks.
 It being?
 Well, I:

 - Got someone interested in me in a way felt very akin to a sponsorship.
-Or, as I've been describing it socially: "halfway between an adoption [i.e. like adopting a child from an adoption agency] and a venture capitalist investment"
+Or, as I’ve been describing it socially: “halfway between a child adoption and a venture capitalist investment”

-- Got into 2 really amazing internships with local organizations (here is one), and with each one doing work that could very well lead to a career
+- Got into 2 really amazing internships with local organizations, and with each one doing work that could very well lead to a career

 - Got into a 2 year free housing program courtesy of the state